Thalamegos

-Thalamegos (plural: Thalamegoi) was a type of houseboat, yacht, or barge mainly found in the Nile river, Egypt.
-They are used as freight carriers and ferry.
-The most famous and largest thalamegos is a huge twin-hulled catamaran, a two-story Nile river palace barge that was commissioned by Hellenistic king Ptolemy IV Philopator for himself and his wife Arsinoe III ca. 200 BCE.
+Thalamegos (plural: Thalamegoi) was a type of houseboat, yacht, or barge mainly found in the Nile River, Egypt.
+They were used as freight carriers and ferry.
+The most famous and largest thalamegos was a huge twin-hulled catamaran, a two-story Nile River palace barge that was commissioned by Hellenistic king Ptolemy IV Philopator for himself and his wife Arsinoe III ca. 200 BCE.

 Etymology

 The name comes from θαλαμηγός (room carrier) from the Greek Thalamos which means room and Ago which means haul/carry/lead.

 Description and role

 Due to the popularity of Ptolemy IV's thalamegos, they are usually described as palace barges or floating palaces.
 Callegaro pointed out that the name refers to a type of barge of that time.
-Appian recorded that Ptolemy II Philadelphus possessed 800 thalamegos which can be used for military service.
-Some are used for cruising the Nile for government business and religious ceremonies.
-Also existed thalamegos configured as pleasure-craft and cargo carriers.
+Appian recorded that Ptolemy II Philadelphus possessed 800 thalamegoi which could be used for military service.
+Some were used for cruising the Nile for government business and religious ceremonies.
+There were also thalamegoi configured as pleasure-craft and cargo carriers.